risk-first/website/estimating/Kitchen-Cabinet.md

 ![Accepting an estimate](/images/generated/estimating/accept_estimate.png)

 The diagram above is an example of this.
 A supplier is bidding for a contract with a client.
 The client has functionality they want build (or [Feature Risk](/Feature-Risk.md) as we call it on Risk-First).
-The supplier needs money to keep their business going ([Funding Risk](/Scarcity-Risk.md/funding-risk) on this diagram).
+The supplier needs money to keep their business going ([Funding Risk](/Scarcity-Risk.md#funding-risk) on this diagram).

-If the estimate is accepted, the supplier's [Funding Risk](/Scarcity-Risk.md/funding-risk) is transferred to the client (the requester of the estimate).
+If the estimate is accepted, the supplier's [Funding Risk](/Scarcity-Risk.md#funding-risk) is transferred to the client (the requester of the estimate).
 Conversely, the trade is that the client's [Feature Risk](/Feature-Risk.md) is transferred to the supplier.

 If the supplier is short on opportunities or funds, there is a tendency to under-estimate.
-That's because the [Feature Risk](/Feature-Risk.md) is a problem for the supplier _in the future_, whereas their [Funding Risk](/Scarcity-Risk.md/funding-risk) is a problem _right now_.
+That's because the [Feature Risk](/Feature-Risk.md) is a problem for the supplier _in the future_, whereas their [Funding Risk](/Scarcity-Risk.md#funding-risk) is a problem _right now_.

-You can often see suppliers under-bid on projects because of this future discounting, which we discussed before in [Evaluating-Risk](/Evaluating-Risk.md/discounting).
+You can often see suppliers under-bid on projects because of this future discounting, which we discussed before in [Evaluating Risk](/Evaluating-Risk.md#discounting).

 This analysis also suggests something else:   the process of giving and accepting estimates _transfers risk_.
 This is a key point which we'll return to [later](Control.md).